davidwesst/davidwesst.github.io/little-shop-01-release-notes/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/baMlNqGgiV4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You can play the game here on [Itch.io](https://davidwesst.itch.io/little-shop-of-wall-street).

 ## Side Notes

 This release is an important one for me.